 There are times when peer pressure can overwhelm even the most diligent student, so group learning might be a good tool for educators to help youngsters with these concepts.
 Attending the primary assemblies is a good way to help students follow the rules and avoid consequences.
 If they are subjected to a package from Primary Works that helps them understand that making good choices has better results, being able to be swayed by peer pressure might be less likely in the future.

 Avoiding Peer Pressure

 It can be difficult to be ostracized by fellow students when just one of them does not want to break the rules, so avoiding peer pressure can take a great deal of self-esteem.
 Students often know when something is wrong, but they would rather be part of the group than do what is right.
 When they fail to follow the group it can be a signal they are a tale teller, and even students not involved in breaking the rules might shun them.
-Learning coping skills to deal with this behavior is a good way to set them up for a life of being a responsible person who acts correctly when the subject is right against wrong.
+Learning coping skills to deal with this behaviour is a good way to set them up for a life of being a responsible person who acts correctly when the subject is right against wrong.